-When we had lunch on a trip to Cotswold Farm Park earlier in the year, Monkey was given his in a Tractor Ted cardboard box lunchbox.
-With Monkey being slightly obsessed with Tractors, I saved the box and checked out the Tractor Ted website when we got home.
+When we had lunch on a trip to Cotswold Farm Park earlier in the year, my son was given his in a Tractor Ted cardboard box lunchbox.
+With him being slightly obsessed with Tractors, I saved the box and checked out the Tractor Ted website when we got home.
 We joined the Tractor Ted Fan Club and ordered the Big Machines DVD.

 He didn’t move a muscle for the next 40 minutes – he was spellbound, and I have to say, I was too.

 Tractor Ted is a little green tractor who lives in Tractorland.
 He talks you through real live coverage of the various Big Machines that you would find on an arable farm and tells you what they all do.
-Monkey just loved learning about the Combine Harvesters and Tractors, and I have to say that I learnt a lot too.
+My son just loved learning about the Combine Harvesters and Tractors, and I have to say that I learnt a lot too.
 We also watched a new barn being constructed and how each machine had a role to play in the build.
-The factual content of this DVD (and the rest of the range) is brilliant, it’s aimed at the over 3 year olds, so perfect for Monkey.
-As with all the DVD’s in the range (there are 16 in total) there are catchy little songs to sing which Monkey now loves singing to me at every opportunity.
+The factual content of this DVD (and the rest of the range) is brilliant, it’s aimed at the over 3-year-olds, so perfect for him.
+As with all the DVD’s in the range (there are 16 in total), there are catchy little songs to sing which he now loves singing to me at every opportunity.